As you know the new Star Wars: Rise of the Resistance is opening tomorrow in…

 How Many Times Can I Ride Rise of the Resistance?

-Disney also changed “the rules” after the first couple of days and now guests are limited to one ride per day on Star Wars: Rise of the Resistance.
-Before this change guests who arrived early were able to ride multiple times, and many other guests were locked out, finding all boarding groups filled for the day.
+In the beginning, guests who arrived early were able to ride multiple times, and many other guests were locked out, finding all boarding groups filled for the day.

 Now if you try to get a second boarding pass, a notification will show up on My Disney Experience telling you you’ve already been on the ride that day and you will have to try another day if you want to ride again.

 This might change in the future, but for now, you can only ride once.